Anjum9694/UberStrike-Patcher/README.md

 # UberStrike-Patcher
-Simple UberStrike Patcher that uses Ficture7's dlls to enable connections to custom servers
+Simple UberStrike Patcher that uses ficture7's dlls to enable connections to custom servers.

 This tool will modify 3 .dlls so we are able to connect non-profit reverse engineered UberStrike servers.